 This distance corresponds to half the round-trip-time, in seconds, between the two hosts.
-The second value of the pair is the timestamp of the oldest measurement uses to compute the proximity value.
 If the service is configured to use the Vivaldi coordinate-based system, as in our example above, this distance is actually derived from network coordinates, as computed by the Vivaldi algorithm.
 In this case, one can actually ask for these coordinates for any given host: